I love Apple products but honestly, I’m not a fan of iCloud.

 Step 7: Open the predefined folder and you’ll be able to access all your iCloud photos, right on your desktop.
 Villa!

 That’s it. iCloud doesn’t make it easy to select multiple or select all photos on iCloud, at least this feature isn’t available yet as of this writing.
-Hope you find this tutorial useful.
-Do remember to make a second backup of your precious photos just in case.
+Anyway, hope you find this little tutorial useful.